 Mr. Andres Carvallo is the founder and CEO of CMG, a strategy consulting and advisory company focus on enabling Smart Cities, Smart Utilities, and Smart Buildings.
 Outside of CMG, Mr. Carvallo is a Board Director at Spirae, Board Director at Gridmates, Board Advisor at Smart Electric Power Association, Board Advisor at Texas State University Ingram School of Engineering, and Board Advisor at The University of Kansas Energy Council.

-CMG’s mission is to help define and accelerate the digitalization and transformation of its customers.
-CMG provides world-class expertise in Smart Cities, Energy, IoT, Telecommunications, and Software markets and technologies.
+CMG’s mission is to help define and accelerate the digitalization and transformation of its customers using its knowledge library of 500 use cases and 17 frameworks.
+CMG provides world-class expertise in Smart Cities, Energy, Water, Transportation, IoT, Telecommunications, and Software markets and technologies.
 For utilities, cities, and enterprises, CMG provides world-class strategies, processes, and best practices on how to design, build, run, and optimize all elements of planning and operational execution.
 For vendors and startups, CMG offers proven strategies and tactical methods to accelerate product innovation, go-to-market planning and commercialization, and build ecosystems.
 As CEO of CMG, Mr. Carvallo is responsible for the strategy, growth and day-to-day operations.
 Mr. Carvallo also leads or co-leads many practices.

 Expertise – General Management, Strategic Planning, Business Development, Use Cases, Business Cases, Business Models, Project Financing, Project Management, Product Management, Energy & Utility Operations, Telecom Operations, Electronics Manufacturing, Software Development, and Technology Integration.